 - Business Administration General Business Concentration - Business Administration Entrepreneurship Concentration - Business Administration Paralegal Concentration - Care & Development of Young Children - Criminal Justice - General Studies - Louisiana Transfer Degree - Medical Coding/Insurance Billing Specialist eLearning courses contain the same course objectives, content, rigor, and transferability as courses taught onsite.
 All eLearning courses have the same testing, prerequisite, and co-requisite requirements as their traditional classroom counterparts.
-Courses are completed using the Learning Management System

-(LMS), Canvas or via links on the FTCC website.
-Hybrid courses may require the student to visit a FTCC campus or site to complete certain assessments.
-For more information on specific course requirements, visit FTCC's website, program academic divisions, or contact the GO Division for fully online programs at (985) 448-7947 or GO@fletcher.edu.
+Courses are completed using the Learning Management System (LMS), Canvas or via links on the Fletcher website.
+Hybrid courses may require the student to visit a Fletcher campus or site to complete certain assessments.
+For more information on specific course requirements, visit the program academic division pages on the Fletcher website, or contact the GO Division for fully online programs at (985) 448-7947 or GO@fletcher.edu.

 Fletcher is an institution member of NC-SARA.
-The National Council for State Authorization

-Reciprocity Agreements (NC-SARA) permits us to offer classes in other states.
-They set regulations and requirements that we follow regarding quality assurance and consumer protections for students' earring credit through distance learning.
+The National Council for State Authorization Reciprocity Agreements (NC-SARA) permits us to offer classes in other states.
+They set regulations and requirements that we follow regarding quality assurance and consumer protections for students earning credit through distance learning.
 SARA is overseen by a national council and administered by the four regional higher education compacts, MHEC, NEBHE, SREB and WICHE.
 Fletcher is in the SREB region.
 Students with complaints that have not been resolved should be directed to follow the process outlined in FTCC Policy # 2.004.